 1. Setting the conditions

 We want the customer to be able to opt into the survey.
-A Simple Menu application will achieve this:
+An Input Reader module will achieve this:

 The audio prompt will ask the customer to press 1 if they would like to take part in the survey.
-The 'Queue' application simply represents the rest of the call flow.
-Therefore in our case, regardless of whether the customer presses 1 or not, the call will be routed to a queue in order to speak to an agent.
+The afterflow "2.0 - Call flow for call queue" sends the caller to the call queue.
+Therefore, regardless of whether the customer presses 1 or not, the call will be routed to a queue in order to speak to an agent.

-The strange-looking expression can be found under the 'Voice Application' section near the bottom of the expression list and refers to the Simple Menu we just created.
+The strange-looking expression can be found in the 'App' section near the bottom of the expression list and refers to the Input Reader we just created.
 Return to that application for a second.
 It has a 'Variable name' field set to "answer".

-When a customer interacts with this Simple Menu, whatever they press (or don't press) will be stored in this "answer".
+When a customer interacts with this Input Reader, whatever they press (or don't press) will be stored in this "answer" variable.
 If they press 1, "answer" = 1 for that call.
-If this is true at the point when the above trigger is tested, then it fires.
+If this is true at the point when the above Trigger is tested, it fires.

 3. Post-call decision

 If you enable a post-call experience, all calls will be routed to a referenced application after the agent hangs up.
-Under My Settings > Global you can choose this application from your full list (it is empty by default):
+Under Global Settings > Telephony you can choose this application from your full list (it is empty by default):

 This means we need to end the call as soon as possible for those customers who didn't opt into the survey.
 If we use a Switch Node as the first post-call application, we can sort the calls reliably.
 This is the "Survey switch" you can see referenced as the 'Application Target' in the above image.
 Below is our configuration for this app.

-In this Switch Node we have just one routing option: send call to the survey application(s) if our 'Customer pressed 1 for survey' trigger fires.
-This question is asked as soon as the call gets to the switch, and the routing will only happen if the trigger fires.
+In this Switch Node we have just one routing option: send call to the survey application(s) if our 'Customer pressed 1 for survey' Trigger fires.
+The routing will only happen if the Trigger fires.

 Notice that the 'After flow' setting is empty.
-The call will pass through the switch in milliseconds, test through the triggers, and pass to this end setting if none of the routing options are triggered.
+The call will pass through the switch in milliseconds, tests the Trigger, and pass on to the afterflow if none of the routing options are triggered.

 Which means that in our case, any customer who did not choose to take part in the survey and who did not hang up themselves will have their call ended as soon as the agent hangs up.